-I think it is time that ECM platform vendors face facts; Enterprise Content Management is not A solution.
+I think it is time that ECM platform vendors face facts; Enterprise Content Management is not “A” solution.
 I’m not saying that you can’t build a solution on an ECM.
 In fact, document based solutions should be built on ECM platforms.
 But there’s more to most solutions than just the document.

 Yet many ECM vendors are still having the same conversation.
 “Sure we can manage document versions.”
 Isn’t it time we elevated the conversation?
 Customers buy solutions to solve “Business Problems”?
-The need to managing documents is just the tip of the problem.
+The need for managing documents is just the tip of the problem.

 Let’s Talk Accounts Payable

 AP exceptions occur with both paper and EDI transactions.
-The exceptions process included reference documents and communications that also need to be managed.
+The exceptions process includes reference documents and communications that also need to be managed.
 Some of these reference documents may be contracts with the customer.
 While contract management is often a solution onto itself, the actual contract documents can be a key component to exceptions documents and should be available.

 Following in Oracle’s Footsteps

 When Oracle’s first database came out in 1978 the company was very different than it is today.
 Their solution was about storing numbers and letters.
 Thinking back to the late 90’s, almost every conversation about relational databases would take about an hour and would end up with a conversation about “case sensitive” searches.
 In conversations today, I usually get one question about the database, “What versions of Oracle do you support?”
 But I may spend an hour talking about Oracle Applications support.
 Is this to say that Oracle does not care about the RDBS?
 No, it’s a big part of their business.
 Oracle knows that most customers are looking to buy an Oracle ERP solution, not build an ERP on top of an Oracle RDBS.

 ECM vendors need to be promoting a business solution, not just how ECM addresses a business problem.

 Click for more about OEM’ing an ECM Platform.